-The fee to defer an exam is $70 for one course, up to a maximum of $140 per session (for two or more courses).
-You should pay the fee as soon as soon possible and before the deadlines listed below.
-You will not be allowed to write your deferred exam until you have paid the deferred exam fee.
+The fee to defer an exam is $70 per course, up to a maximum of $140 per session (for two or more courses).
+You should pay the fee as soon as possible, as you will not be allowed to write your deferred exam until you have paid the deferred exam fee.

 If you are deferring an exam due to a disability and are registered with Accessibility Services, your fee may be waived.
 The deferred exam fees is also waived for religious accommodations.